Notice (8): Undefined offset: 0 [APP/Controller/UsersController.php, line 4322]

 JSA Qualified Anesthesiologist: ‘nintei-i’

 Registered Anesthesiologists who are JSA members in good standing may apply for qualification as ‘nintei-i’ or JSA Qualified Anesthesiologist.
-Qualification can be renewed every 5 years by earning at least 20 academic credits.
-Participation in one JSA Annual Meeting (required) is 15 credits, with additional credits available for other meetings and continuing education activities, such as e-learning programs provided by the JSA.
+Qualification can be renewed every 5 years by earning sufficient academic credits provided by the JSA.

 Board Certified Anesthesiologist: ‘senmon-i’